rohitjha/um/README.md

 Version: 0.1

 ## About um
-um is a brainfuck-derived language with the following supported operators:
+um is a brainfuck-derived language with a tape of size 64KB and the following supported operators:

 |  um operator | Meaning |
 |:------------:|:--------|